 Judge to discuss unsealing new trove of Epstein court papers

-A judge is expected to discuss plans for the unsealing of more court records in a civil case involving sexual abuse claims against the financier Jeffrey Epstein.
+A federal judge will discuss plans Wednesday for unsealing a new trove of court records involving sexual abuse allegations against Jeffrey Epstein, the financier who took his own life last month while awaiting trial on sex trafficking charges.

-The hearing in Manhattan federal court Wednesday was scheduled after a federal appeals court in New York ordered U.S. District Judge Loretta Preska to release the records after considering the privacy interests of third-parties.
+U.S. District Judge Loretta Preska scheduled the hearing after an appeals court in New York ordered her to carefully review the records and release "all documents for which the presumption of public access outweighs any countervailing privacy interests."

-An attorney for anonymous third party warned Tuesday the records could contain "life-changing" disclosures against people not directly involved in the case.
+While it's not clear who is named in the records, an attorney for a John Doe warned in court papers Tuesday that the documents may contain "life-changing" disclosures against third parties not directly involved in the litigation.
+The attorney, Nicholas Lewin, requested the opportunity to be heard on the matter, citing his unnamed client's "reputational rights."

 Comments